COMP523FA2020/Overview/deliverables.md

 #### React

+**Summary**

-In order to quickly create a complex and interactive web app, we looked at several different frameworks.
+In order to quickly create a complex and interactive web app, we decided to use the React framework.

+**Problem**

 Our client wants users to have a real time experience, where data transforms as they manipulate parameters.
-Web frameworks are a necessity for creating these kinds of experiences: and the 3 that stand out are Vue, Angular, and React.
+Web frameworks are a necessity for creating these kinds of experiences

+**Constraints**

+None

+**Options**

+Vue

+Angular

+React

+**Rationale**

 Since two group members already had experience with React, we decided to stick to it in order to avoid a learning curve with a new framework.

 #### GraphQL

+**Summary**

-In order to create an organized API that works well with complex queries, we chose to use GraphQL.
+In order to create an organized API that works well with complex queries, we decided to use GraphQL.

+**Problem**
 The nature of the app requires querying a backend database with 5 or more potential parameters on any given query.

+**Constraints**

+None

+**Options**

+Rest API

+GraphQL

+**Rationale**

 A REST API for this solution would look incredibly clunky: but given GraphQL's query and variable system, a clean solution is much easier.

 #### Bulma